box/viewer.js/README.md

 NOTE: `.crocodoc-page` and `.crocodoc-page-inner` classes can be used to style pages, but there are some important restrictions:
 * `.crocodoc-page`: padding should be used to adjust page spacing (never use margin for this)
 * `.crocodoc-page`: background should be transparent, unless you want the background to also appear as a border (based on the padding size) - use `.crocodoc-page-inner` for changing the background of pages

+### Realtime Page Streaming

+The Box View API conversion pipeline is optimized to minimize time to view the first page of a document.
+This means that a session can be created and a document can be viewed as soon as page 1 (and some metadata) is finished converting.
+It is now possible to use viewer.js to view documents as soon as the first page is ready by using the [realtime plugin](plugins/realtime).
+This plugin makes a connection to the Box View API's realtime channel (a link to which is provided in the `urls` parameter of the session creation response), which streams updates about the conversion progress of a document.

 ### Plugins